-Over the past two years on social media, I’ve watched people steal other people’s ideas, clients, trade secret list, and even entire websites from hard working digital business owners.
+Over the past two years on social media, I’ve watched people steal other people’s ideas, clients, trade secret list, and even entire websites from hard working online business owners.

 And over the past two years on social media, I’ve watched and read about careless people causing harm and death to others because they tried to live stream or update their social media status while driving.

 Both of my kids have been hit from behind by distracted drivers.
-My daughter, AJ, had her car totaled and Garrett had major damage to his car.
+My daughter had her car totaled and my son had major damage to his car.
 Both were injured but are doing better today.
-It’s because of these very personal experiences that Garrett and I started StopDD.Today.

-Looking back on all of these situations, the careless and often times intentional conduct of these wrongdoers is inexcusable and pathetic.
-This type of conduct should never be permitted or condoned!
+Looking back on all of these situations, it’s obvious to me that the careless and often times intentional misconduct conduct of these wrongdoers is inexcusable and pathetic.

 That’s not OK.